dehoisted/Bat2Exe/README.md

 If the response is the current version, then there are no updates, if the response is the next version, then there is an update.

 # Dependencies
-All you need to run the program is Guna.UI2.dll in the current directory.
+All you need to build Bat2Exe yourself is GunaUI2. (possible to install via nuget package manager)

+Guna is used for most of the user interface.
 Bytepress is used for when you want to compress your generated EXE file.
 + Guna: https://gunaframework.com
 + Bytepress: https://github.com/roachadam/bytepress